cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### credentials method
 ​
-The credentials method is an alternative way to get authenticated in the SDK.
-It's the recomended way to go if you don't need to implement specific logics for obtaining the token.
-To use API `credentials` you will need to set the credentials method property to 'api' so the SDK can set the headers properly.
+The `credentials` method is an alternative way to authenticate using the SDK.
+It's the recommended approach if you don't need to implement a specific logic for retrieving the token.
+To use the API `credentials,` set the credentials `method` property to `api` so that the SDK can set the headers correctly.
 ​
 ```js
 const client = new CogniteClient({